Matches (13)

 Wicketkeeper Batter

-Dhoni, then a ticket inspector with the Indian Railways, had escaped all attention bar the odd whisper among the followers of club cricket in Kolkata until he was 23, when he blasted two centuries in a triangular 50-over tournament for India A in Nairobi.
-Long-haired and fearless, he soon swaggered into international cricket, and became an instant darling of the crowds with ODI innings of 148 and 183 within a year of his debut.
+He seemingly emerged fully formed at 23, when he blasted two centuries in a triangular 50-over tournament for India A in Nairobi.
+Long-haired and fearless, he soon swaggered into international cricket, and became an instant darling of the crowds with ODI innings of 148 and 183 not out within a year of his debut.

-Dhoni demonstrated all that was right with the new middle-class India.
-He didn't respect reputations, but never disrespected either.
-He improvised, he learned, but didn't apologise for his batting style, which was not the most elegant.
-He became a multi-faceted ODI batsman, one who could accumulate, one who could rebuild, and one who could still unleash those big sixes.
+Dhoni improvised abd learned, but he didn't apologise for his batting style, which was not the most elegant.
+He became a multifaceted ODI batter, one who could accumulate, rebuild, and unleash big sixes, all seemingly at will.

-Along the way Dhoni showed leadership skills, which were recognised when Rahul Dravid gave up the captaincy in 2007.
-Just before that announcement from Dravid, Dhoni had taken a bunch of kids to South Africa and was leading India to a World Cup win in a format the country didn't even take seriously.
-The ODI captaincy was natural progression, and Anil Kumble just kept the seat warm in Tests for a year.
+Along the way he showed leadership skills, which were recognised when Rahul Dravid gave up the captaincy in 2007.
+A day before that announcement from Dravid, a young India side under Dhoni played the first game of the first T20 World Cup in South Africa, and went on to win the tournament.
+The ODI captaincy was a natural progression, and the Test role duly followed too.

-Dhoni brought to captaincy a thick skin and relative indifference to results that an Indian captain needs to keep the job for long.
-Along with coach Gary Kirsten, he put his senior performers in a comfortable place, and they returned the favour with some of their best years in international cricket.
-His calmness on the field helped and worked like a charm in the shorter formats, although tactically he sometimes sat back for too long in Tests.
-All that can't argue with the fact that India had some of their best years in Test cricket, in terms of tangible achievement, under Dhoni.
+Dhoni brought to the captaincy a thick skin and the relative indifference to results that an Indian captain needs to keep the job for long.
+Along with India's coach, Gary Kirsten, he put his senior performers in a comfortable place, and they repaid him by producing some of their best years in international cricket.
+Dhoni's sense of calm on the field mostly worked like a charm in the shorter formats, although he sometimes sat back for too long in Tests tactically.
+Still, India had some of their best years in Test cricket, in terms of tangible achievement, under him: in the 60 Tests he led in, they had a win-loss ratio of 1.5.

-However, post the 50-over World Cup win in 2011, which Dhoni sealed with a timely 91 and his patented helicopter shot, an ageing team kept losing in unfamiliar conditions.
-After eight straight Test losses away from home, Dhoni the captain came under immense pressure, which was accentuated by a 2-1 home series loss to England in 2012-13, the first time India had lost at home in more than eight years.
-This brought out a new chapter in Dhoni's career wherein he seemed more assertive as a captain, started building a new team, played his best Test innings on a turner to win India the Chennai Test against Australia, and became the first captain to lead India to four wins in a series.
+However, after the 50-over World Cup win in 2011, which Dhoni sealed with a timely 91 and a six off his patented helicopter shot, an ageing team lost eight straight Tests on the trot away from home and his captaincy came under immense pressure, which was then exacerbated by India's first home series loss in eight years, 2-1 to England in 2012-13.
+This brought about a new chapter in Dhoni's career, where he seemed more assertive as a captain, building a new team.
+He played his best Test innings on a turner to win India the Chennai Test in 2013 against Australia, and became the first captain to lead India to four wins in a Test series.

-Away from home in the winter of 2013-14, India lost Test series in South Africa and New Zealand by 1-0 margins that did not reflect how close they came close to wins on both tours.
+Away from home in the winter of 2013-14, India lost Test series in South Africa and New Zealand by 1-0 margins that did not reflect how close they came to winning both.
 The England tour of 2014 began promisingly, with a drawn first Test followed by a historic win at Lord's, but India crashed to earth immediately afterwards to lose the series 3-1.
-At Old Trafford and The Oval, with the batting crumbling around him, Dhoni played a couple of his bravest innings in Tests, dealing with the seam movement and bounce by stepping down the pitch and taking blows on his body.
+At Old Trafford and The Oval, with the batting crumbling around him, Dhoni played a couple of his bravest innings in Tests.

-Dhoni continued to lead India in the shorter formats, and they shrugged off a win-less tour of Australia by reaching the semi-finals of the 2015 World Cup.
-A year later, they won the Asia Cup T20 in Bangladesh but exited the World T20 in the semi-finals, at home.
-Dhoni enjoyed a good tournament as a finisher, scoring 89 runs while only being dismissed once in five innings; he showed electric reflexes while keeping to the spinners, eventually playing on till the 2019 World Cup, though he gave up the limited-overs captaincy in January 2017.
+Dhoni continued to lead India in the shorter formats, and they got to the semi-finals of the 2015 World Cup.
+A year later they won the Asia Cup T20 in Bangladesh but exited the home T20 World Cup in the semi-final, though Dhoni enjoyed a good tournament as a finisher, scoring 89 runs while only being dismissed once in five innings, and showing electric reflexes while keeping to the spinners.
+He eventually played on till the 2019 World Cup (but gave up the white-ball captaincy in January 2017).

 MS Dhoni Career Stats